nik0zer/vm-course/README.md

 ### Registers
 Each method keeps informations about number of call parameters (N) and number of registers needed for local variables(M).
 When calls, method allocate N + M registers in registers [0:N-1] the arguments of the function lie.
 Other can be used as local variables.
+Availible maximum of local Registers is 1024.

 ### Accumulator (acc)
 Special register witch state doesn't reset when method's frame ends.
 At the start of method must be treated as contains trash.
 After call any method, acc contains return value from called method.